kptdev/kpt/docs/design-docs/08-package-variant.md

 Functions added in this way are always added to the *beginning* of the Kptfile pipeline.
-In order to enable management of the list on subsequent reconcilations, functions added by the package variant controller will use the `Name` field of the [Function](https://github.com/GoogleContainerTools/kpt/blob/cf1f326486214f6b4469d8432287a2fa705b48f5/pkg/api/kptfile/v1/types.go#L283).
+In order to enable management of the list on subsequent reconciliations, functions added by the package variant controller will use the `Name` field of the [Function](https://github.com/GoogleContainerTools/kpt/blob/cf1f326486214f6b4469d8432287a2fa705b48f5/pkg/api/kptfile/v1/types.go#L283).
 In the Kptfile, each function will be named as the dot-delimited concatenation